What Are Flat Feet?

 Your Clinicians

-Paul McMullan BSc(Hons) MSc FRCPSGlasg MRCPod — Lead clinician with nearly 15 years of specialist experience in biomechanical assessment and orthotic prescription.
-Currently completing an MSc in Podiatric Sports Medicine at Queen Mary University of London.
+Paul McMullan BSc(Hons) MSc FRCPSGlasg MRCPod: Lead clinician with nearly 15 years of specialist experience in biomechanical assessment and orthotic prescription.
+Holds an MSc in Podiatric Sports Medicine from Queen Mary University of London.
 Fellow of the Royal College of Physicians and Surgeons of Glasgow.
 Extensive experience with complex flat foot presentations including adult-acquired flat foot and post-surgical management.

-Darren Costello BSc(Hons) MSc PGCert — MSc Sports and Exercise Medicine, postgraduate certificate from Brunel University in lower limb musculoskeletal assessment.
+Darren Costello BSc(Hons) MSc PGCert MRCPSGlasg: MSc Sports and Exercise Medicine, Member of the Royal College of Physicians and Surgeons of Glasgow, postgraduate certificate from Brunel University in lower limb musculoskeletal assessment.
 Specialist interest in gait analysis and progressive rehabilitation for tendon pathology.

 Why Patients Choose Lower Limb Clinic